ReemAlnkhali/planto/README.md

 ## Features

-- Set reminders for watering, fertilizing, and pruning your plants
+- Set reminders for watering
 - Add and manage multiple plants
-- View plant care tips and routines
-- User-friendly interface with intuitive navigation
+- Easy-to-use interface to track plant health

 ##Contact

+For inquiries, suggestions, or issues, feel free to contact me at:
+📧 Reemalnkhali@gmail.com